lukemaeser/lukemaeser/README.md

 **`Game Designer`**
 <details>
  <summary><h3>🗨️ About Me</h3></summary>
    With a Masters in Game Design from Lindenwood University, I priortize psychological impact through interactive narrative, problem-solving opportunities, and exposure to challenges in life.
-All my projects are built from the ground up, from design to development.
 </details>

 ## 🌐 Links: